 But take the worst dentists you have in the United States, and remove ALL quality control standards that even they have, and that’s what you’ll have when you go to Costa Rica.
 If you are a brave soul, you could try getting crowns or bridgework done in Costa Rica, because you could always have those re-done if something goes wrong.
 But when something goes wrong with implant dentistry, you could end up a dental cripple, maybe with practically no jawbone.
 They could accidentally place implants in your nerve canal, in your nasal sinuses, they could perforate the bone.
 Infection could set in.
 The implants could be too short or too thin.
 They could be placed under load prematurely.
 They could come loose.
 If they place cheap fixtures, they could lack precise tolerances, which would leave openings for infection and coming loose.
 The fixtures could corrode.
 You could get peri-implantitis.
 There are so many things that could go wrong with dental implants.
 At least in the United States you might have some legal recourse if things go bad.

 I am not a fan of Clear Choice.
 As you were told, they do not have any follow-up contact with you.
 We have numerous reports of high-pressure sales tactics.
-And the all-on-four is a risky procedure – if anything goes wrong later with any one of the four implants they place, the entire case will have to be re-done.
+And the all-on-4 procedure has some risks – if anything goes wrong later with any one of the four implants they place, the entire case will have to be re-done.
 But you are far better off having this done by Clear Choice than going down to Costa Rica.
 If you want the best care, my recommendation would be to find a solo practitioner with expertise in dental implants.
 Look for credentials from either the International Congress of Oral Implantologists or from the American Academy of Implant Dentistry.

 There are other dentists who do the all-on-4 procedure in the Chicago area.
 Dr. Anthony LaVacca in Naperville is one.
 He is a board-certified prosthodontist and is also implant surgery trained.
-If you are leery of the all-on-4 procedure, which I am, you may want to get a second opinion from Dr. William Cohen in Glenview, who used to be my dentist when I lived in Iowa.
+Another option could be to get a second opinion from Dr. William Cohen in Glenview, who used to be my dentist when I lived in Iowa.

 But please, please, don’t go down to Costa Rica for dental implants, not if your quality of life is important to you.